----------------------

 |

-Understanding your legal rights - and the legal rights of smokers
+Understanding your legal rights - and the legal rights

-building where you live.
+apartment building where you live.

 Here are some important things you should know: